hammadshaikhha/Causal-Inference-Mastery/README.md

 Although the folders are not ordered, the outline below is my recommended ordering of going through these materials.

 1. Introduction to Causal Inference
-   * POM, ATE, ATT, ATU, and corresponding Identification Assumptions
+   * POM, ATE, ATT, ATU, QTE and corresponding identification assumptions
 2. Selection on Observables
-   * Experiments, CIA, CATE, and Matching
+   * Experiments, CIA, subclassification, matching, and regression
 3. Directed Acyclical Graphs (Causal Graphs)
    * Back door criterion, bad controls, collider bias, and do(.) operator
 4. Parameter Identification